 Though every industry has to comply with export compliance in one way or another—whether it’s simply screening for denied or restricted parties, adhering to country-specific sanctions, having the appropriate license approvals, or filling out and filing the necessary export documents—some have the greater task to do all the above.

 Shipping, transport, logistics and supply chain companies are perhaps some of the industries most at risk, so having a robust export compliance process and program in place is paramount to help avoid a violation.
-And, if nothing else, what organization want to see themselves in the news in a negative light?
+And, if nothing else, what organization wants to see themselves in the news in a negative light?